 - Select TOOLS to manually position the building plate at the top

-- Use kitchen paper towels to dry clean the Z-axis, and apply sanitizing alcohol if needed.
+- Use kitchen paper towels to dry clean the Z-axis, and apply sanitizing alcohol if needed

-Lubricating the Lead Screw
+Lubricate the Lead Screw

-- Click on the button 10.00mm, then tap UP ARROW▲ for a few times until the T-plate goes up to the top.
+- Click on the button 10.00mm, then tap UP ARROW▲ for a few times until the T-plate goes up to the top

-- Use a microfiber cloth to wipe away any excess lubricant from the screw.
+- Use a microfiber cloth to wipe away any excess lubricant from the screw

-Lubricating the Linear Rail Guide
+2. Lubricating the Linear Rail Guide

-- Click on the button 10.00mm, then tap DOWN ARROW ▼/ UP ARROW ▲ for a few times until the linear rail guide are lubricated and the grease has been spread evenly across them.
+- Click on the button 10.00mm, then tap DOWN ARROW ▼/ UP ARROW ▲ for a few times until the linear rail guide are lubricated and the grease has been spread evenly across them

-- Use a microfiber cloth to wipe away any excess grease from the linear rail guide.
+- Use a microfiber cloth to wipe away any excess grease from the linear rail guide

-Avoid touching any other parts of the printer with the gloves that have been contacted with lubricant
+Avoid touching any other parts of the printer with the gloves that have been contacted with lubricant.

-Lubricants for Z-axis
+3. Lubricants for Z-axis

 To avoid the appearance of layer lines on the surface of your prints, it's important to ensure that the bearings and screws rotate smoothly.
 As part of the Z-axis cleaning process, we recommend applying the following lubricants:

-- WD-40 Specialist® Dry Lube with PTFE
+WD-40 Specialist® Dry Lube with PTFE

-- SUPER LUBE® Synthetic Oil with PTFE
+SUPER LUBE® Synthetic Oil with PTFE

-- It is NOT recommended to mix WD-40 3-in-1 Lube with WD-40 Dry Lube with PTFE.
+To prevent issues, it is important to avoid using lubricants with rust removal features.
+It is NOT recommended to mix WD-40 3-in-1 Lube with WD-40 Dry Lube with PTFE.
 Doing so can cause potential problems.

-Choosing the Right Lubricant for Your 3D Printer
+4. Choosing the Right Lubricant for Your 3D Printer

 Printer / Lubricants | WD-40 Specialist® Dry Lube with PTFE | SUPER LUBE® Synthetic Oil with PTFE | Shell_Alvania Grease S 2 | REACH_151 EP Lithium Grease |